infrasonar/docs/docs/application/rules.md

 ## Features

-Rules can be setup for a group of conditions and assets and route messages to either DutyCalls or email.
+Rules can be setup for a group of conditions and assets and route messages to either SMS, WhatsApp, Email, a [webhook](./webhooks.md) or even a voice call.

-Routing to DutyCalls requires this service to be setup first, see our [DutyCalls documentation](dutycalls.md) for more information.